 This capstone course provides an intensive experience in critical analysis, designed to broaden students’ perspectives and provide an opportunity for the integration of knowledge gained throughout the curriculum.
 Students must complete a scholarly project, which synthesizes advanced knowledge and skills, to address an area of relevance to professional nursing in nursing informatics, leadership or education.

-Call an advisor today at 877.751.5783 and learn how you lead the way in directing the path of healthcare policy!
+Call a representative today at 877.751.5783 and learn how you lead the way in directing the path of healthcare policy.

 "Nurses are the critical conduits to enhancing